 Cellulose provides an R-value of approximately 3.5 per inch.
-I love the ability of cellulose to control air movement.
 While it doesn’t actually create an air barrier, the dense material stops most air movement.
 That helps control frost in attics.
 Not completely, of course, but it does a pretty good job.
 The same cannot be said for fiberglass.

 If you check with the Cellulose Insulation Manufacturers Association, they’ll assure you that cellulose is definitely your best choice for insulation.